jobaTheBuilder/covid19de_monitor/README.md

                         Show the Percentage of all occupied beds in Germany including the 7 day emergency beds -bn BUNDESLANDWITHEMERGENCY, --bundeslandwithemergency BUNDESLANDWITHEMERGENCY
                         Show the percentage of occupied beds in a specific state including the 7 day emergency beds.
 Example: -bn BY
+  -p PREFIX, --prefix PREFIX
+                        Print a given prefix as string before the message with the actual number.
+                        Example: -p 'BY beds' -bn BY

 ```

 ### Examples